Hazard Communication Standard: Purpose

+The Purpose is identified in 29 C.F.R.
+1910 1200, and is defined as follows:

+"The purpose of this section is to ensure that the hazards of all chemicals produced or imported are classified, and that information concerning the classified hazards is transmitted to employers and employees.
+The requirements of this section are intended to be consistent with the provisions of the United Nations Globally Harmonized System of Classification and Labelling of Chemicals (GHS), Revision 3.
+The transmittal of information is to be accomplished by means of comprehensive hazard communication programs, which are to include container labeling and other forms of warning, safety data sheets and employee training."

 Employees access to hazard information is one of the prerequisites required for access to competent medical diagnosis and treatment.

 Environmental illness share characteristics with common diseases.
 Cyanide exposure symptoms include weakness, headache, nausea, confusion, dizziness, seizures, cardiac arrest, and unconsciousness.
 Influenza and heart disease include the same symptoms.
 Failure to obtain proper disclosure is likely to lead to improper or ineffective medical diagnosis and treatment.

 The Hazard Communication Standard requires the Safety Data Sheet to be made readily available for workplace exposure in the United States, because this information is required by physicians so they can do their job.

 Physicians also require epidemiological data maintained by local government agencies responsible for maintaining pesticide application data for use outside buildings (environmental exposure).
 This is part of the Right to know.